vanboxen/vanboxen.github.io/posts/Welcome file.md

 > Later another folder will be created called "public" where the webpage code resides and the one that is pushed into the hosting sites.

 ## Themes
-There are a good bunch of themes on the
+There are a good bunch of themes on the official webpage of HUGO so feel free to use and test all of them.

 # Most common topics

 - rpi